codenotary/immudb-tools/immuguard/README.md

 ## Abstract

 This tool can be used to check immudb health.
-It periodically connects to all databases configured in immudb and fetch their status, and exposes a simple HTTP interface that reports the global health.
+It periodically connects to all databases configured in immudb and fetch their status, and exposes (on port 8085) a simple HTTP interface that reports the global health.

 ## Usage
 ```